sdmx-twg/vtl/v2.1/docs/reference_manual/operators/Numeric operators/Random/content.rst

 Behaviour
 ---------

 The operator returns a random decimal number >= 0 and <1.
+The results may not be the same ones presented in the examples, since they can depend on the different implementations; anyway repeated executions of the random operator with the same seed should always give the same results.